canonical/k8s-snap/docs/src/capi/howto/rollout-upgrades.md

 # Upgrade the Kubernetes version of a cluster

-This guide will walk you through the steps to rollout an upgrade for a Cluster API managed Kubernetes cluster.
+This guide walks you through the steps to rollout an upgrade for a Cluster API managed Kubernetes cluster.
 The upgrade process includes updating the Kubernetes version of the control plane and worker nodes.